goharbor/website/docs/administration/upgrade/helm-upgrade.md

 ## Notes

-- As the database schema may change between different versions of Harbor, there is a progress to migrate the schema during the upgrade and the downtime cannot be avoid
+- As the database schema may change between different versions of Harbor, there is a process to migrate the schema during the upgrade and the downtime cannot be avoid
 - The database schema cannot be downgraded automatically, so the `helm rollback` is not supported

 ## Upgrade